Surreal image of a brain intertwined with DNA, showcasing oxidative stress and antioxidant relief.

 3

-What were the main findings of the research regarding malondialdehyde (MDA) levels and severe spontaneous intracerebral hemorrhage (SIH)?
+What does the research reveal about the correlation between elevated malondialdehyde (MDA) levels and mortality rates in patients with severe spontaneous intracerebral hemorrhage (SIH)?

 4